bdashore3/Tsuchi/server/README.md

 After you've set up the database, add the user JSON files into the `users` folder.
 These will be deleted when the database is populated/updated for security purposes.

+## Testing the server

+To make sure the server is working for updates and notifications, it's a good idea to test the server binary in your production environment before launch.

+There are two tests:

+-   updates: Test for checking if sources update properly
+-   notification: Test for checking if a notification is sent properly.
+Utilizes your database/users folder depending on if an info.json is present.

+To run these tests with the binary, run:
+`./tsuchi-server-os-commitsha --test <test name> info.json`

+You can also provide an info.json to test notifications using a PostgreSQL database.

 ### Finally

 Once you are done, run `./tsuchi-server-os-commitsha info.json`.
 Replace `project_root` and `os` with the appropriate values.